 “Well, it’s good to see you, too.”
 Beatrice says sarcastically.

 “I’m sorry Bea, please let's go in.”
 Raine manages a slight smile.

-As always Beatrice is beautifully garbed in black slacks , a bright blue top and black medium heels.
-Every strain of hair is in place and she smells of violets.
+As always Beatrice is beautifully garbed in a lovely turban , a colorful matching top and an understanding heart.
+Every strain of hair is in place under the turban and she smells of violets.
 Although not quite as pretty as Raine, Beatrice always displays an award-winning appearance!

 “Why are you staring at me like that?”
 Beatrice inquires.

 “Because you always look as if you’ve stepped from the pages of Vogue!”
 Raine retorts.

 “Let me tell you this.
 If I had your looks, I probably would be!”
 This comments does bring a welcoming smile from Raine.

 “See?
 Your face lights up so lovely.
 This is a day of celebration and by George we are going to celebrate.”
 Beatrice decides.